top of page

 Nope!
 You don’t need teaching experience, but you do need to have some background in art.
 We’re looking for volunteers who are confident artists and comfortable sharing their skills with others.
 (Don't worry—you can show us what you’ve done in the volunteer form!)

-What ages do CCF serve?
+What ages does CCF serve?

 How do I apply to volunteer?